Information is displayed in

 known as a sort key.
 The keys can be compared directly using strcmp or memcmp

-standard library functions, saving repeated computation of each
+standard library functions, saving repeated lookup and computation of each

-string's relative weights.
-Typically, database applications use sort
+string's collation properties.
+For example, database applications use index tables of sort

 Here are some API usage conventions